What's Happening Around Roseville First United Methodist Church

 Second Saturday Lay Servant Ministries Classes offered at Roseville First UMC

 February 10, 2018

 The class for this month will be Leading Worship.
-Please obtain your book, Worshipping with United Methodist , from Cokesbury (9780687335268) prior to the class and please read it before class.
+Please obtain your book, Worshipping with United Methodist , from Cokesbury (9780687335268) or Upper Room (AB526) prior to the class and please read it before class.

 Anyone can attend these classes.
 Class begins at 8 a.m. and will end no later than 6 p.m.
 Students are responsible for obtaining and reading the text, completing the exercises, and bringing any written work required.

 Advanced registration is required.
 Please register on the Conference website at www.cnumc.org/activeregistrations.
 Cost of the course is $20 and will include snacks and beverages.
 Lunch is at student’s expense.
 Payment should be made at time of registration.